realworldocaml/book/book/data-serialization/README.md

 non-empty intervals, and so if you create an interval with a lower bound above the upper bound, that will be represented by `Empty`.

-Now, let's demonstrate the functionality with some tests.
+Now, let's demonstrate the functionality with some tests, using the expect test framework described in [Testing](testing.html#expect-tests){data-type=xref}.
 First, we'll write a test helper that takes an interval and a list of points, and prints out the result of checking for emptiness, and a classification of which points are inside and outside the interval.

 ```ocaml file=examples/correct/test_interval/test_interval.ml,part=helper
 let test_interval i points =